int128/oauth2cli/README.md

 By using oauth2cli, user interaction becomes simple and easy as follows:

 1. User runs the command on a terminal.
-1. `oauth2cli` opens the browser automatically.
+1. The command opens the browser.
 1. User logs in to the provider.
-1. `oauth2cli` gets a token from the provider.
+1. The command gets a token from the provider.
 1. User can access to the API using the token.